 You may be starting the hop here or coming from a previous Pal’s blog.
 Either way, you’ve come to the right place.
 You’ll find the the full line-up below to help you move, or “hop” along from Pal to Pal.

-- Card base is 4 1/4 X 11, scored and folded at 5 1/2
+- The Cherry Cobbler base is 4 1/4 X 11, scored and folded in half

 Now it’s time to use the Blog Hop Line-up below to see what the rest of my Pals have created to inspire you..
 Don’t forget to show us some love by commenting on our creations.

 Mark your calendars for Wednesday, October 10, 2018 for the next Pals Blog Hop.
 October is time for some wicked fun with “Wicked Folds” where the Pals will show you creations that are anything but a standard card fold.
 Don’t miss the fun.